The Claw of the Conciliator: Plot summary

-The book continues shortly after the previous installment left off, skipping Severian's journey from the gate of Nessus to the nearby town of Saltus.
-Having been separated from the rest of the group he was traveling with, Severian pauses his search for them here as he is given an opportunity to practice his art (in this case, execution) on two people.
+The book continues shortly after the end of The Shadow of the Torturer, skipping Severian's journey from the gate of Nessus to the nearby town of Saltus.
+Having been separated from the rest of the group he was traveling with, Severian pauses his search for them to practice his art on two people.
 The first was accused of being a servant of Vodalus, a revolutionary leader.
-As the man is dragged out of his home by a mob, Severian glimpses Agia amidst the crowd, a woman who with her twin brother had formerly tried to swindle and then kill Severian to gain his valuable executioner's sword.
-(Severian executed the brother at the request of the local authorities.)
+As the man is dragged out of his home by a mob, Severian glimpses Agia amidst the crowd.
 Realizing she has been sighted, Agia flees and Severian, still in love with her, follows, searching for her at the town fair.
 Unable to find her, he ends up at a tent containing a man whose skin is green.
-The green man is held as a slave, and his master makes money off of him, claiming he can answer any question.
-In answer to Severian's queries as to how he could know everything, the green man tells Severian he is from the future.
-The green man does not know where Agia can be found, but Severian takes pity on him and gives him a piece of his whetstone so that he can free himself by grinding through his chains, thus recalling his mercy to Thecla, another prisoner, in the first book.
+The green man is held as a slave, and his master claims he can answer any question.
+The green man tells Severian he is from the future, but does not know where Agia can be found.
+Severian takes pity on him and gives him a piece of his whetstone to grind through his chains.
 Unable to find Agia, Severian returns to town where he later executes a woman accused of being a witch.

-Eating dinner with his friend Jonas (whom he met at the gate at Nessus) that evening, he finds a letter he first thinks is from Thecla (but is actually from Agia) asking him to meet her at a nearby cave.
+Eating dinner with his friend Jonas that evening, Severian finds a letter from Thecla claiming she faked her death and asking him to meet her at a nearby cave.
 In the cave, Severian encounters and barely escapes a group of man-apes.
-The light from the Claw (a relic he accidentally came into possession of, which had previously been held by a religious order) stops the man-apes' attack, but it also seems to wake a gargantuan unknown creature deep below in the cave, who is only heard and not seen.
-Severian has little time to ponder this as he escapes, only to be attacked by Agia and her assassins outside the cave.
-One of the attackers is killed by one of the man-apes, who had its hand cut off by Severian in the battle in the cave.
-The ape gestures its stump at Severian, wanting him to do something with it, but Severian does not know what.
-Severian prepares to execute Agia, but, still unable to hate her, lets her go and returns to Saltus, where he and Jonas are kidnapped by Vodalus' gang for having agreed to execute one of its members.
+The light from the Claw of the Conciliator, a relic he accidentally came into possession of, stops the man-apes' attack but also wakes a gargantuan creature deep below in the cave.
+Severian escapes, only to be attacked by the actual sender of the note, Agia, and her assassins.
+One of the attackers is killed by one of the man-apes.
+Severian prepares to execute Agia, but lets her go and returns to Saltus, where he and Jonas are kidnapped by Vodalus' gang.